cybercongress/go-cyber/docs/run_validator.md

-# Join Cyberd Devnet As Validator
+# Join Cyberd devnet as a Validator

-**Note**.
-Currently active dev testnet is `euler-dev` (substitute <testnet_chain_id> with that value).
+**Note** The current active dev testnet is `euler-dev` (substitute <testnet_chain_id> with that value, do not forget to remove the `<` and the `>` symbols).

 ## Prepare your server

 First, you have to setup a server.
-You are supposed to run your validator node all time, so you will need a reliable server to keep it running.
+You should to run your validator node all time.
+This means that you will need a reliable server to keep it running.
-Also, you may consider to use any cloud service with dedicated GPU, like Hetzner.
+Also, you may consider to use any cloud service with dedicated GPU, like Hetzner (or a local machine).

-Cyberd is based on Cosmos SDK written in Go.
+Cyberd is based on Cosmos SDK and written in Go.
 It should work on any platform which can compile and run programs in Go.
-However, I strongly recommend running the validator node on a Linux server.
+However, we strongly recommend running the validator node on a Linux server.

-Rank calculation on a cyberd is benefit GPU computation.
-They easy to parallelize that why is the best way is to use GPU.
+Rank calculation in cyberd is benefit to GPU computation.
+They are easy to parallelize.
+This is why it is best to use GPU.

 Recommended requirements: